Athlyn Green is an avid crocheter and knitter. She designs and sells handcrafted goods.

 All through this hub, I've given tips about how to make crocheting even more affordable by buying your cotton or yarn in lots and by picking up magazines second-hand.
 Another way to save money is by accessing free patterns online.
 Two fabulous sites are:

-Most of the larger online yarn outfits also include a section with free patterns, so it pays to do some checking.
+Most of the larger online yarn companies also include a section with free patterns, and in some cases, instructional videos, so it pays to do some checking.

-- How to Make a Crocheted Dishcloth--Easy Pattern Usin...
+- How to Make a Crocheted Dishcloth: Easy Pattern Using Half Double Crochet

 A free pattern for a no-fuss--no-muss dishcloth for everyday use.